IsogawaRyo/CS_Animatronics/README.md

 # Description of nodes
 ## 👨‍💻system_controller
 A system_controller is ROS2 node that subscribes Joy message and publishes IdAngle.
+This node als has motion recording and playback features.
+Recorded motion will be stored under the CS_Animatronics/RecordedLog.

 ## 👨‍🔧motor_controller
 A motor_controller is ROS2 node that subscribes IdAngle message and Angle and operate motors safely.